amoldhamale1105/frostbyte/README.md

 ```
 On older qemu versions, you may have to use machine type as `raspi3` instead of `raspi3b`.
 Run `qemu-system-aarch64 -machine help` if in doubt.

-At the time of writing this readme, the OS boots up to a shell on the serial console where you can run commands to interact with the system.
+The OS boots up to a login prompt on the serial console.
+The login process parses the `passwd` file on the disk for valid credentials.
+You can mount the FAT16 disk image on host and add new users in existing format in the `passwd` file.
+Default user is `root` with default password as `toor` (root spelled backwards)

+On successful login, a shell for current user is activated to interact with the system.
+You can log out by entering `exit` on the main shell (usually PID 2) or issuing a `kill` command with the main shell PID.

 ![Frostbyte](https://github.com/amoldhamale1105/frostbyte/assets/78597991/4a01b30d-7c95-4639-9cf4-cc98d943de5e)

 To shutdown the system, run `shutdown` on the frostbyte shell followed by Ctrl-A X (Press Ctrl+A, release it and then press X) to exit qemu monitor.

 ## Features and Capabilities
-This content is valid as of July 23, 2023.
-It might be outdated for current version of the kernel.
+This content is valid as of Aug 7, 2023.
+It might be outdated for current version of the kernel on master branch.
 Check out [Releases](https://github.com/amoldhamale1105/frostbyte/releases) for a specific version and encompassing features
 > **__Note:__** This section is a more of a user guide than a development guide.
 Custom user programs can be written for frostbyte similar to the programs developed for various commands.
 A separate development guide and API documentation will be created shortly with all the custom library functions and system calls.
 In the meantime, if you want to develop your own userspace app for frostbyte, check out the header `user/lib/flib.h` for prototypes and `user/test` and `user/sampleapp` as reference applications

 ### Features